More GOPers express concern over repealing the ACA without replacement

 The slight change of tune comes after an increasing number of Republicans lawmakers have voiced their concern about the consequences of repealing Obamacare without a plan to replace it.
 According to one nonpartisan study, repealing the ACA would cause nearly 30 million people to lose their health care, a number that would jump to 59 million by 2019.

-Rep. Charlie Dent, R-Pensylvania, is the latest lawmaker to speak up, telling NBC News that it is "unwise" for Republicans to move forward on repeal without a replacement plan ready to go.
+Rep. Charlie Dent, R-Pennsylvania, is the latest lawmaker to speak up, telling NBC News that it is "unwise" for Republicans to move forward on repeal without a replacement plan ready to go.

 "I believe it is a fair statement to say that there is a diverse cross-section of the House Republican Conference who feel, as I did, that replacement should occur simultaneously of a repeal," Dent said in a telephone interview.